waywardgeek/subset_sum_crypto/README.md

 `k[i] mod 2^118` s.t `b[i] = k[i]\*p mod 2^118`.
 Therefore, the attacker does
 not directly learn anything about the lower 118 bits of `p`.

 Are there more sophisticated attacks that leak some or all of `p`?
-Maybe.
+Probably.
+I just can't find one.

 If classically secure, is this scheme quantum resistant?
 I am unfortunately not skilled in this area, but I will hypothesize that it might be.
 Someone